AI in Manufacturing Statistics

 What It is & How It’s Used in Manufacturing

-Deep Learning (DL), one of the subsets of ML, is a step further in automation by using advanced neural networks to tackle complex tasks such as the computer vision system, defects detection along with robot direction.
+Deep Learning (DL), one of the subsets of ML, is a step further in automation by using advanced neural networks to tackle complex tasks such as the computer vision system, defect detection and robot direction.

 It can help control quality predictively by analysing sensors and images in real-time.
-Manufacturers can also utilise DL to forecast demand and for improving operations in the supply chain, thereby increasing efficiency while lowering cost.
+Manufacturers can also utilise DL to forecast demand and improve operations in the supply chain, thereby increasing efficiency while lowering cost.

 Market Size & Forecast